KristianPL/KristianPL.github.io/index.md

 ## **About**

-Developed in 2025-2026 by Kristian Pontoppidan Larsen Copenhagen.
+Developed by Kristian Pontoppidan Larsen (2025-2026) Copenhagen.
-Links